mdsjd55/ETL-Data-analysis-project/README.md

-**Data Analysis Project**
+# **Data Analysis Project**

-Description
+## Description

-In this project, I've downloaded data from kaggle api by python, transformed and cleaned the data using pandas, loaded Data into SQL server for Data Analysis.
+### In this project, I've downloaded data from kaggle API by python, transformed and cleaned the data using pandas, loaded Data into SQL server for Data Analysis.

 1. Microsoft SQL server
 2. Pandas